-New Dover real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and small apartment buildings.
+New Dover real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
-Many of the residences in the New Dover neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the New Dover neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 1940 and 1969.

-In addition, think about the people you know personally.
+Also, think about the people you know personally.
 How many of them would purchase box seats to opening night at the symphony?
 How many of them regularly attend gallery openings, or are the first to reserve tickets to opening night at the ballet?
 If they're like most of us, they don't do any of these things.
-But if you're among an exclusive crowd of wealthy and refined patrons of the arts, then you'll feel right at home in the New Dover neighborhood: a neighborhood in which more "urban sophisticates" live than 97.7% of neighborhoods across the U.S. Here, your neighbors are defined as having urbane tastes in literature, music, live theatre and the arts.
+But if you're among an exclusive crowd of wealthy and refined patrons of the arts, then you'll feel right at home in the New Dover neighborhood: a neighborhood in which more "urban sophisticates" live than 96.4% of neighborhoods across the U.S. Here, your neighbors are defined as having urbane tastes in literature, music, live theatre and the arts.
 They are wealthy, educated, travel in style, and live a big city lifestyle whether or not they live in or near a big city.
-In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for highly educated executives, families with school-aged children and active retirees.
+In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for highly educated executives and families with school-aged children.

-Also, some neighborhoods have residents that are more educated than others.
+Finally, some neighborhoods have residents that are more educated than others.
 But in this neighborhood there is a dramatic difference.
-NeighborhoodScout's exclusive analysis reveals that 33.9% of the adults here have earned a Masters degree, medical degree, Ph.D. or law degree.
-This is a higher rate of people with a graduate degree than is found in 95.6% of U.S. neighborhoods, where the average American neighborhood has 8.4% of its adults with a graduate degree.
+NeighborhoodScout's exclusive analysis reveals that 35.3% of the adults here have earned a Masters degree, medical degree, Ph.D. or law degree.
+This is a higher rate of people with a graduate degree than is found in 95.6% of U.S. neighborhoods, where the average American neighborhood has 12.7% of its adults with a graduate degree.
 If you are highly educated, you may have much in common with many of your neighbors here.

-Furthermore, owner-occupied real estate dominates the New Dover neighborhood.
-In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 95.1% of neighborhoods in America.
+Owner-occupied real estate dominates the New Dover neighborhood.
+In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 98.3% of neighborhoods in America.

-Did you know that the New Dover neighborhood has more Asian and Hungarian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the New Dover neighborhood has more Asian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 56.8% of this neighborhood's residents have Asian ancestry and 3.3% have Hungarian ancestry.
+In fact, 79.5% of this neighborhood's residents have Asian ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-In the New Dover neighborhood, 65.1% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 20.6% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (7.8%), and 6.6% in manufacturing and laborer occupations.
+In the New Dover neighborhood, 71.5% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 10.8% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (9.0%), and 8.7% in clerical, assistant, and tech support occupations.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the New Dover neighborhood is English, spoken by 34.2% of households.
-Other important languages spoken here include Langs. of India, Spanish, Chinese and Urdu (the national language of Pakistan).
+The most common language spoken in the New Dover neighborhood is Langs. of India, spoken by 33.7% of households.
+Other important languages spoken here include English, Chinese, Spanish and Tagalog (the first language of the Philippine region).

-In the New Dover neighborhood in Edison, NJ, residents most commonly identify their ethnicity or ancestry as Asian (56.8%).
-There are also a number of people of Irish ancestry (7.3%), and residents who report German roots (6.7%), and some of the residents are also of Mexican ancestry (6.7%), along with some Italian ancestry residents (6.1%), among others.
-In addition, 55.0% of the residents of this neighborhood were born in another country.
+In the New Dover neighborhood in Edison, NJ, residents most commonly identify their ethnicity or ancestry as Asian (79.5%).
+There are also a number of people of German ancestry (4.5%), and residents who report Italian roots (3.7%), and some of the residents are also of Irish ancestry (3.1%), along with some English ancestry residents (2.6%), among others.
+In addition, 60.4% of the residents of this neighborhood were born in another country.

-Here most residents (74.9%) drive alone in a private automobile to get to work.
-In addition, quite a number also take the train to get to work (16.4%) and 6.3% of residents also carpool with coworkers, friends, or neighbors for their daily commute.
+Here most residents (74.3%) drive alone in a private automobile to get to work.
+In addition, quite a number also take the train to get to work (16.1%) .
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.

 Analytics built by: Location, Inc.